Displacement On A Position Time Graph

 1. Pay close attention to the axes: Always check the units on both the time and position axes.
 Are you measuring time in seconds, minutes, or hours?
 Is position in meters, centimeters, or kilometers?
 Getting the units wrong can lead to significant errors in your calculations and interpretations.
 This also goes for the scale of each axis.
 A small change in position might look big on a compressed scale and vice versa.

 2. Identify key points: Look for points where the line changes direction, where it crosses the time axis, or where it has a maximum or minimum value.
 These points often correspond to significant events in the object's motion, such as a change in direction, a stop, or a turnaround.
-For example, a point where the line crosses the time axis indicates that the object is at the reference point (zero position).
+As an example, a point where the line crosses the time axis indicates that the object is at the reference point (zero position).

 3. Calculate the slope carefully: Remember that the slope of the line at any point represents the velocity of the object at that time.
 Use the formula: